V-Q-M/Java-Chess/README.md

 # CLI-Chess
-Custom Chess application built with Java. \
+Custom Chess application builtin Java. \
 Capable of fully running inside you terminal but also supports a GUI mode made with Java Swing.